ORCID/python-orcid/README.rst

 There are two modes: ``sandbox`` and ``production``.
 They require different credentials.
 The ``sandbox`` mode should be used when you are developing new features.
 The ``production`` mode should be used after the features are developed and tested.
-You can switch between modes:
+You can switch between modes.
+The default one is ``production``:

 .. code-block:: python